garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Tendril
+Category: Attack Eye

-When cast: Remove all opponent TENDRILs from a location where you control a TENDRIL.
-Consume this TENDRIL.
+When cast: Remove all opponent EYEs from a location where you control a EYE.
+Consume this EYE.

 ### Prune Neighbor
 ```